Where cars became costume

 See the original collection of entrance cars from the stages of Liberace

-4. The Classic Rental Fleet
+3. The Classic Car Rental Fleet

 Arrive in style at your event or wedding, or just cruise the Strip to your favorite spots and always make an entrance in classic cars inspired by Liberace and owned by our supporters.